SAMIULLAH2105/IntHint/README.md

    git clone https://github.com/yourusername/TechPrepHub.git
    cd TechPrepHub

-Install backend and frontend dependencies
+Navigate to the backend folder and install packages:

 cd backend
 npm install

+Then, navigate to the frontend folder and install packages:

 cd ../frontend
 npm install

-Run the backend
+Run the Backend
-cd ../backend
-npm run dev
+From the backend folder, start the backend server: cd ../backend npm run dev

-Run the frontend
+Run the Frontend
-cd ../frontend
-npm run dev
+From the frontend folder, start the frontend server: cd ../frontend npm run dev

 🚀 How to Use
 Uploading a Collection
 Sign in or create your account.

-Go to the Upload Collection page.
+Navigate to the Upload Collection page.

-Fill out:
+Fill out the following details:

 Title